michelin/kafkactl/README.md

   aes256Format: "%s"
 ```

-- **metadata.name** should not collide with the name of a Connect cluster declared in the Ns4Kafka configuration.
+- `metadata.name` should not collide with the name of a Connect cluster declared in the Ns4Kafka configuration.
 An error message will be thrown otherwise.
-- **metadata.aes256Key** and **metadata.aes256Salt** are the AES256 key and salt used to encrypt connector sensitive configuration, if needed.
+- `metadata.aes256Key` and `metadata.aes256Salt` are the AES256 key and salt used to encrypt connector sensitive configuration, if needed.
 It can be used with the [AES256 Config Provider](https://github.com/michelin/michelin-connect-plugins/blob/main/doc/config-providers/aes256-config-provider.md) to encrypt connector sensitive configuration (such as username, password, etc...) at rest, and provides the ability to your Connect cluster to decrypt it by itself.
-- **metadata.aes256Format** is the AES256 format used to display encrypted connector sensitive configuration, if needed.
+- `metadata.aes256Format` is the AES256 format used to display encrypted connector sensitive configuration, if needed.
 Default is "${aes256:%s}".
 - Owners of Connect clusters can authorize other namespaces to deploy connectors on their own Connect clusters by giving an ACL with the WRITE permission to the grantees.

 ### Kafka Streams

-This resource grants the necessary ACLs for your Kafka Streams to work properly if you have internal topics.
+Th `Kafka Streams` resource grants the necessary ACLs for your Kafka Streams to work properly if you have internal topics.

 ```yaml
 ---